agentbasedsimulations/qlearning-netlogo-extension/README.md

 # Q-Learning Netlogo Extension

-This extension provides an easy way to use Q-Learning within Netlogo.
+This extension provides an easy way to use [Q-Learning](https://en.wikipedia.org/wiki/Q-learning) within Netlogo.

-(TODO Eloísa: colocar um link no termo Q-Learning, apontando para algum local que explique ele.
-Pode ser a wikipedia)

 **Table of Contents**
 * [Installation](#installation)